Body- Worn Cameras

 450.8 RECORDING MEDIA STORAGE AND INTEGRITY – RETENTION

-All video and audio media is automatically uploaded via the BWC system and is stored in designated Department/City computers.
+All video and audio media is automatically uploaded via the BWC system to secured digital storage.

-All recordings shall be retained for a minimum of two and one-half years.
+All recordings shall be retained for a minimum of two years.
 Exceptions are to be authorized through a Lieutenant or other member of Management.

 450.8.1 COPIES OF ORIGINAL RECORDING MEDIA